shaik1002/biggitlabbomb/doc/user/project/codeowners/reference.md

 #### Section headings

 Section headings must always have a name.
-They can also be made optional, or require a specific number of approvals.
+They can also be made optional, or require a number of approvals.
 A list of default owners can be added to the section heading line.

 ```plaintext
 # Required section